 When developing the conference, consider what kinds of proposals you want to encourage.
-Are you having many or few panels?
-Do you want to have a number of themed portfolios or are you limited in terms of space?
+Are you having many or few panels (average is ~8)?
+Do you want to have a number of themed portfolios or are you limited in terms of space (average is ~15)?
 How many formal exhibition spaces do you have access to for openings?

-- Don't schedule too many things at once, but do offer choices. - Craft the conference schedule.
-Try to build a momentum in scheduling panels and talks, so that the theme unfolds over the conference.
+- Don't schedule too many things at once, but do offer choices.
+You can direct attendees to locations wisely. - Craft the conference schedule.
+Try to build momentum in scheduling panels and talks, so that the theme unfolds over the conference.